pumperknickle/RequirementsGuide/docs/context.md

 #### Acceptable

-- When the Product temperature exceeds 95°C, the Control_System shall close Input_Valves as specified in timing diagram 6.
+- When the Product temperature exceeds 95°C, the Control_System shall close Input_Valves as specified in timing diagram.